Mentorship Programs

 July 5: Details about mentor-mentee pair ups sent out

-July 8: Mentees are expected to have initiated contact with their mentor and arrange an initial meeting.
-In this meeting, the mentees should discuss the paper’s idea and outline with the mentors as well as the plan for their bi-weekly meetings
+July 8: Mentees to reach out to their mentor and arrange an initial meeting by this date.
+Mentees should discuss the paper idea with the mentor, and schedule bi-weekly meetings (1x/2 weeks).

-July 10 – Sept 6: Mentors and mentees meet on a bi-weekly basis to work on the paper.
+July 10 – Sept 8: Mentors and mentees meet on a bi-weekly basis to discuss the paper.
 After each meeting, the mentees are expected to incorporate the mentors’ feedback and send an updated draft of the paper to the mentors.

 Apply